mnishiguchi/estimate_moving/README.md

 - Lists all my household items for each moving project.
 - Displays the total volume of each moving project.
 - Allows user to add tags to household items and the items can be filtered by tag.
-- sign up and log in via Twitter.
+- Log in with Twitter.
-- graphs/charts for moving volume data.
+- Show moving volume data with bar chart.

-### Pending features
 - CSV download
-- Better and faster UI

 ## Demo